jtr13/quarto-edav-template/README.md

 ### Copy this template (GitHub)

 - [ ] 1.
 Click the green "Use this template" button above and choose "Create a new repository".
-If you don't see the "Use this template" option, log in to GitHub.
+If you don't see the "Use this template" option, **log in to GitHub**.
 DO NOT FORK THE REPO.
 Choose a descriptive name for your repo, such as "federalbudget" or "AIDSdeaths".
 (If you change your topic before you do any work, delete the repo and start over.)

 - [ ] 2.
 Leave the setting for viewing the repo as "Public".
 (Otherwise, we will not be able to access your rendered book.)